Early Life

 Rise to Success

-In 1971, Calder co-founded CCP Records in South Africa with Ralph Simon.
-In 1975, they relocated to London and established Zomba as an artist and producer management company.
-By 1978, Zomba had expanded to include music publishing and opened offices in New York City.
-In 1981, Calder formed Jive Records, which became a significant outlet for hip-hop and rap music.
-Later, Jive expanded its success by signing teen pop sensations such as the Backstreet Boys, *NSYNC, and Britney Spears.
+Calder's career in the music industry began in 1971 when he co-founded his first record company, CCP Records, in South Africa with Ralph Simon.
+He relocated to London in 1975 and established Zomba as an artist and producer management company.
+Zomba expanded into music publishing in 1978 and opened offices in New York City.
+In 1981, Calder and Simon formed Jive Records, which became a significant outlet for hip hop and rap music.
+Calder bought Simon's stake in Zomba in 1990, becoming the sole owner.
+In the late 1990s, Jive expanded its success to include teen pop phenomenons such as the Backstreet Boys, *NSYNC, and Britney Spears.
+In 2002, he sold Zomba to Bertelsmann for $2.74 billion.

 Key Business Strategies